4GeeksAcademy/master-python-programming-exercises/exercises/044-static_and_class_methods/README.md

 + Remember, To create a static method, use the `@staticmethod` decorator above the method definition.

-+ Anything you still don't fully get, we encourage you to always use the tools the internet provides you to search for information and clear most of your doubts (all developers do this don't worry).
++ For anything you still don't fully get, we encourage you to always use the tools the internet provides you to search for information and clear most of your doubts (all developers do this, don't worry).